tmtsoftware/m1cs-segment-control/README.md

 This is done by starting the `csw-services.sh` script, which is installed as part of the csw build.
 If you are not building csw from the sources, you can get the script as follows:

  - Download csw-apps zip from https://github.com/tmtsoftware/csw/releases.
+This project is compatable with CSW version 1.0.0.
  - Unzip the downloaded zip.
  - Go to the bin directory where you will find `csw-services.sh` script.
  - Run `./csw_services.sh --help` to get more information.